 7 Facets: A Meditation on Pain

-Written by Lene Andersen on September 22, 2013
+Written on September 22, 2013 by Lene Andersen

 “So many live with pain, many more than you can imagine.
 A billion and a half of us all over the world are intimately entwined with pain and what comes with it … Looking in the dictionary, I see a definition of pain as a distressing sensation, as physical suffering.
 But is this so?
 Is this sensation just one thing, just distress, just suffering?
 Is it singular or, as with so many other aspects of our world, mutable and multiple, ever-changing?
 If we turn the prism, looking upon pain through each facet of the glittering crystal, what might we see?”